mark-b-kauffman/LaunchExternalJWKS/README.md

 ```

 Note that the url will be escaped by Learn to be:external_url=https://www.foodies.com?user=@X@user.id@X@
 You need to input the = sign after user as %3D, because Learn will not accept an = there as it thinks that is another custom parameter.
+I.E. You input external_url=https://www.foodies.com?user%3D@X@user.id@X@ and when you hit submit Learn parses that, replacing the %3D with the = sign.

 You can do the same to create custom launches from system tool or administration tool links.
 You can use any of the @X@ template variables described here in your launch: